Run surveys. Get insights. Unlock growth.

 Perhaps, you offer luxury goods not everyone can afford.
 In such a scenario, a question formulated in this way should give you a more accurate picture.
 Respondents won't lower the score based on its price tag and the fact that its too pricey for some people they know.

-NPS questions are numerical.
+NPS data is quantitative, and such is the nature of NPS survey questions.
 They help you figure out if your NPS is good or not and give you only a general overview of the situation.
-They are great openers of the conversation and are usually followed by open-ended questions that give you more insights.
+They are great openers of the conversation and are usually followed by an open-ended question that gives you more insights.

 If, at this point, you worry about respondents abandoning surveys - don't:

-Customer feedback collection tools like Survicate record survey responses on an ongoing basis.
+Customer feedback management tools like Survicate record even partial survey responses on an ongoing basis.
 The app stores them even if a respondent drops out.
-So, dare to ask! ;)
+So, dare to ask! 😎

 Make the most of the promoters' potential with questions like: